Graduate Research Awards

 IRLE provides flexible funds (up to $6,000) to qualified masters and doctoral students to advance student research projects in partnership with a faculty advisor or mentor.

 IRLE supports rigorous interdisciplinary research projects on topics aligned with our mission: to understand the dynamics and policies affecting workers, working life, and employment.
-We are inviting applications from UC Berkeley graduate and doctoral students.
-Applications for the 2023-24 awards cycle are now closed.
-Check back in spring 2024 for 2024-2025 award application details.
+Each year, we invite research funding applications from UC Berkeley graduate and doctoral students.
+Applications for this year are closed.
+Check back in April for 2025-2026 application details.

 IRLE seeks to fund a broad and interdisciplinary range of research areas that intersect with our mission.
 In recent years, we have funded projects focused on education, public employment, criminal justice, labor markets, racial equity, gender discrimination, and immigration.